deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 A Java process provider injects processes written in the Java programming language.
 In order to set up a working Java process provider resource, two things are required:

 * A Java process provider configuration file
-* A Java class with the actual process code (a so-called ``Processlet``)
+* A *Processlet*: The Java class with the actual process code

-The first is an XML resource configuration file like any other deegree resource configuration.
+The first item is an XML resource configuration file like any other deegree resource configuration.
 The second is special to this kind of resource.
 It provides the byte code with the process logic and has to be accessible by deegree's classloader.
 There are several options to make custom Java code available to deegree webservices (see :ref:`anchor-adding-jars` for details), but the most common options are:

 * Putting class files into the ``classes/`` directory of the workspace
 * Putting JAR files into the ``modules/`` directory of the workspace